Silence, the Word and the Sacred

 Readings in Eastern Religions, 2nd Edition, Harold Coward, Ronald Neufeldt, and Eva K. Neumaier

-A Cross-Cultural Dialogue on Health Care Ethics, Harold Coward, editor, and Pinit Ratanakul, editor
+A Cross-Cultural Dialogue on Health Care Ethics, Harold Coward and Pinit Ratanakul, editors

-Hard Choices: Climate Change in Canada, Harold Coward, editor, and Andrew J. Weaver, editor
+Hard Choices: Climate Change in Canada, Harold Coward and Andrew J. Weaver, editors